 We’ve all heard the horror stories about water heaters becoming pressurized rockets that explode through the roof of the house or about families leaving on vacation and coming home to find the water heater has ruptured and filled the home with water.
 These are gripping tales of woe that seize the heart of every homeowner for many reasons.
-One, it’s because, while rare, the stories are true and two, it’s because water heater failures can cost thousands to tens of thousands of dollars in repairs and sometimes irreversible damage.
+One, it’s because, while rare, the stories are true.
+Two, it’s because water heater failures can cost thousands to tens of thousands of dollars in repairs and sometimes cause irreversible damage.

 Fortunately, there are many things you can do to prevent such catastrophes from happening.
 If you are regularly monitoring and maintaining your system, you can watch for trouble and hopefully prevent system failures.

 Something is definitely wrong with a hot water heater that fails to do its primary job.
 There are a number of things you can check, and some of them call for a simple fix while others require more extensive repairs.
 But first, ask yourself some questions.
 Are you not getting any hot water at all?
 Or is the water lukewarm instead of hot like it should be?
 Is the water from the tap taking forever to warm up?
 Barring any overuse issues, such as the hot water simply being all used up from the tank, the answers to these questions will help troubleshoot the problem.